acarafat/BioinfUtil/README.md

 - --output or -o: Path to the output GenBank file (required).

 Ensure that you provide both input and output file paths when running the script.

+## multi_fasta_concatenator.py

+Usage: `python multi_fasta_concatanator.py input_directory output_file.fasta`

+Description:
+Concatenate sequences from multiple FASTA files by strain.
+The script takes an input directory containing FASTA files, where each file represents an individual strain with multiple genes extracted from the strain's genome.
+It concatenates the gene sequences for each strain, filling gaps for missing genes, and writes the concatenated sequences into a single FASTA file.

+Arguments:
+  input_directory    Path to the input directory containing FASTA files. output_file.fasta  Path to the output FASTA file where concatenated sequences will be written.

+Example:
+  python script_name.py input_directory output_file.fasta

+Note:
+  - The input directory should contain FASTA files, each representing an individual strain.
+  - The output file will contain concatenated sequences for each strain, where gene order is maintained across all strains.
+  - If a strain does not have a particular gene, gaps will be used to maintain alignment.